inductiva/inductiva/docs-sources/splishsplash/synthetic-data-for-piml/sections/section1.md

 task.download_outputs()
 ```

 This script uploads the input data from your local directory to the API server and schedules a simulation `task` for execution.
-You’ll
+You'll
-be able to view details about the `task`, such as its ID and the machine group assigned to it, by checking the terminal’s standard
+be able to view details about the `task`, such as its ID and the machine group assigned to it, by checking the terminal's standard
 output (`stdout`):

 ```